Noah Taylor: Personal life

 When not acting, Taylor draws and paints, and is also an accomplished musician, playing viola and French horn as a young teenager, and guitar from the age of 16.
 He plays the piano by ear.
 He has sung and played guitar in several of his own bands, including Honky Tonk Angels, Cardboard Box Man, Flipper & Humphrey, Access Axis, and The Thirteens, a country-western rock band described by Taylor as, "three manic depressives playing sad angst and western music for sad people".
 He names Johnny Cash and Lou Reed as two of the artists he admires.

 On 14 November 2012, he married Dionne Harris, an Australian fashion designer.
+They have one daughter.
 Taylor lives in Brighton, East Sussex.